 From the discussion with members of academic staff, the EEC concluded that sufficient effort is undertaken to combine theory with practice and use research to inform the curriculum where applicable.
-Students are not actively involved in research, but this is rather expected at a Diploma level.
+Students are to some extent involved in research, commensurate to what is expected at a BA level.
 There are also modules which provide elements of practical training during the study.
 Classes in kitchen/production, food and beverage service, wine tasting were all mentioned.
 Student assessment seems well organized from the administrative as well as the test takers side.
 Different types of assessment strategies are used at American College.
 Projects, essay-based written exams as well as true/false and multiple-choice questions and role plays are set.
-Face to face exams are normally taken at the end of the semester, proctored by Administrative and Faculty.
+Face-to-face exams are normally taken at the end of the semester, proctored by Administrative and Faculty.